How a recruiter analyses your CV: cybersecurity edition

 - Your personal projects and online training

-- Your human skills (they count just as much as the rest)
+- Your interpersonal skills (they count just as much as the rest)

 What's your day like regarding technical work, analysis and presentation?